Luc-Bertin/PythonBlog/_posts/2020-09-25-Notions-Supervised-Machine-Learning.md

 Note: Sometimes **cost function** is used as synonym of **loss function**, sometimes as the **risk** one.
 Hence you should always read the underlying equation in a paper to ascertain of the definition one use.

-### training vs test sets

-If we were to **preprocess data and later train a model** — that could be hyperparametrized — on these data, and finally compute a risk function applied on the model predictions for these same data versus the observed values, we could then be **tempted to lower the value** returned by the risk function by **changing our model hyperparameters** or changing the way we **processed data** (this could include changing the data representation of some input features, handling of outliers, handling of missing data, feature selection and feature engineering).<br>

-That would be such a bad idea though: how can one ensure the model will perform any better on a another sample from the population, so to say: **generalize** well to other inputs and probably unseed data from the generation process ?

-In order to mitigate this, you split the main dataset in train and test datasets.
-* The data processing decisions and training of the model will be performed on the training dataset.
-*  **An unbiased evaluation of the trained model** (trained on the training dataset) will be raised by applying the risk function on a test set i.e. predicted outcome values on **new, possibly unseen data** from the test set will be **compared to** the **observed outcome values** from this same **test set**.
-This enables us to check how well does the model actually perform on new data in a **supervised learning framework**.

 ### Supervised vs Unsupervised Learning

 A supervised machine learning alorigthm makes used of the **presence of the outcome variable to guide the learning process** (Element of Statistical Analysis Book).